-4910 Independent Study in Business Administration (1-4 sh)
+4910 Independent Study in Business Administration (1-4 sh) Advanced independent research.

 4970 Internship in Business Administration (1-8 sh)

 An assignment in a business institution other than the current employer in which reflective experience is the goal.
 Interested students who have completed 20 hours or more in the major should apply to their academic advisor.